woocart/localizations/UK/products-electronics.md

 The PEN E-PL9 is perfect for the buyers who’ve outgrown a smartphone and just want a camera that reliably captures sharp, well-exposed images, fits in a bag and doesn’t look like a piece of military hardware.
 There are cheaper alternatives, but none which match the E-PL9’s balance of simplicity, power, creative effects and curb appeal.

-- 16 Megapixel live MOS sensor.
+- 16 Megapixel Live MOS sensor.
 - TruePic VIII Image Processor.
 - 3" 180 Degree Flip down touchscreen.
 - In-body 3-axis image stabilization.